 1993 Opening night of Roundabout Theatre Company's revival of Anna Christie, starring Natasha Richardson and Liam Neeson.
 Their onstage chemistry is so successful, the two later marry.
 The production receives the 1993 Tony Award for Best Revival.

-1999 Fosse opens its razzle-dazzle tonight at the Broadhurst Theatre.
-The cast of dancers step to the moves of the late Bob Fosse, as choreographed by Ann Reinking and re-created by Chet Walker.
+1999 Fosse opens its razzle-dazzle at the Broadhurst Theatre.
+The cast of dancers step to the moves of the late Bob Fosse, as choreographed by the late Ann Reinking and re-created by Chet Walker.
 Richard Maltby, Jr. and Reinking direct, with artistic advice given by Gwen Verdon.
 The production wins three Tony Awards, including Best Musical, and runs for 1,093 performances.

 2009 Cameron Mackintosh's revamped version of his 1994 production of Lionel Bart's Oliver! opens in London at the Theatre Royal, Drury Lane.
 It stars Rowan Atkinson as Fagin, with Jodie Prenger—who won her role by public vote, following the BBC 1 Reality TV show I'd Do Anything—as Nancy.

-2014 Bebe Neuwirth, who won a 1997 Tony Award for her acclaimed portrayal of jazz-age killer Velma Kelly in the hit revival of Chicago and returned ten years later as merry murderess Roxie Hart, steps into the role of Matron "Mama" Morton for an eight-week limited engagement.
+2014 Bebe Neuwirth, who won a 1997 Tony Award for her acclaimed portrayal of jazz-age killer Velma Kelly in the hit revival of Chicago and returned 10 years later as merry murderess Roxie Hart, steps into the role of Matron "Mama" Morton for an eight-week limited engagement.

 Watch highlights from the 2016 Broadway revival of Noises Off: